 Can I drink alcohol whilst taking Malarone?

-Common side effects may include:
+Common side effects of Malarone may include:

 - Abdominal pain

 - Decreased appetite